mohafizul/mohafizul.github.io/_posts/2022-12-09-converting-dew-pt-temp-to-ppm.md

 });
 </script>

-Commissioning a cryogenic system in a plant that handles ethylene or propylene requires a process known as 'system drying.'
-System drying is an activity conducted before introducing cryogenic fluids to the system.
-This step is typically performed immediately after a tightness test.
-Its purpose is to eliminate moisture, thereby preventing the formation of hydrates or 'ice' within the unit when it is put into operation.

 Typically, this activity is carried out either by repeatedly pressurizing and depressurizing the system with nitrogen or through continuous purging until the desired dew point is achieved (usually below -50°C).

 There are two common methods used to measure the dew point: (1) using meters that measure the dew point in terms of temperature, and (2) through tube sampling, which indicates the concentration of water vapor in the system in parts per million by volume (ppmv).
 Project specifications or operating procedures typically specify the required dew point temperature in degrees Celsius.
 This often leads to confusion when a measurement method that provides readings in ppmv is employed.